Going on a road trip is a great way of traveling. How can you make it even more fun? Here are some tips on how to plan a road trip.

 How do you properly prepare for a road trip?
 Make sure to arrange this before you leave.

 Pick the right car

-Since I don’t own a car (you don’t need one in Amsterdam), I always have to rent one.
-Make sure to think about the kind of road trip you want to do before you rent a car.
+Decide what kind of road trip you are going to take.
 Do you want to drive from hotel to hotel?
 Then you won’t need the fanciest car, just the one that can hold your luggage.
 Are you planning on camping?
 Then you’ll probably need a bigger one because you’re bringing more stuff.

 How to navigate?

 It’s always helpful to make sure you know where you are, so a map of the area or a navigation system is always handy to have.
 Personally, I always enjoy buying road maps to find my way around.
 But when you’re on a solo road trip, that’s not very convenient.

 It’s always good to have a navigation system.
 Either get some good car navigation like Garmin DriveSmart or use your cellphone to navigate.
 If you use your phone, make sure to download offline maps before you go.
 Maps.me is a good app for navigation.

 Oh, how I love my snacks!
 I always stack up and fill my car with everything I like.
 I hate being hungry, especially when you end up in a horrible traffic jam.
 The best thing is to put a cooler in the back, so you can always grab a cold drink.

 Water is a must-have, and soda is nice for a change.
 For food, always bring fruit.
 Bring fruit that’s easy to eat while you’re driving, like apples, grapes, and strawberries.
 And crackers, cookies, and candy are must-haves as well.